CodeFromAnywhere/ActionSchema/readme.md

 **Goals of the rewrite**:

-- Removes layers of complexity: grid-frontend, user-authentication.
 - Storage agnostic
+- Runs in browser, serverless, and server environments
 - Plugins everywhere (compatible with openapi and jsonschema architecture)
-- Keep it simple for a holistic overview (including the OpenAPI spec)
-- Runs in browser, serverless, and server environments
 - Built-in load balancing
 - Built-in staleness detection
 - Built-in trusted code-execution

+Compared to ActionSchema v1, this means it...

+- Removes layers of complexity: grid-frontend, user-authentication.
+- Makes overview more holistic (including the OpenAPI spec, where changes are required as well)

 **Maybe**